Marlen Spindler

 Marlen Spindler (1931 – 2003) was a Russian painter.
 He was born in the Kirgiz town of Karakol.
 His parents named him Marlen by creating a portmanteau word from Marx and Lenin.
 He grew up all over Central Asia, in Samarkand, Tashkent and Alma-Ata.
 The family eventually moved to the Moscow suburb of Kraskovo.

-As a painter, Spindler refused to paint in the officially endorsed genre of socialist realism.
-He was dismissed from his job and sentenced to 15 years in prison and exile.
-He continued to paint in prison under difficult circumstances.
-He eventually gained freedom with the fall of Soviet Communism.
-He had several solo exhibitions in Moscow in the 1990s, and more recently in Zurich.
+Spindler refused to paint in the officially endorsed genre of socialist realism.
+As a result, he was dismissed from his job and sentenced to 15 years of imprisonment and exile.
+He continued to paint while incarcerated, despite difficult conditions, and later regained his freedom following the fall of Soviet communism.
+In the 1990s, he held several solo exhibitions in Moscow and later in Zurich.